UPDATED FOR 2021 MARKET

 The Birmingham housing market is one of the fastest growing in the UK, providing high levels of capital appreciation for homebuyers and investors alike.
-The city had a strong 2019, and 2020 is on course to be equally successful.
+The city had a strong 2019, and 2020 is on course to be equally successful in 2021

 The foundation of Birmingham’s success is its young and growing population – a winning combination for any city.
 The latest Birmingham Economic Review from the University of Birmingham shows that the city is the youngest in Europe, with those under the age of 25 accounting for nearly 40% of its population.